 This exhibition presents a selection of photographs taken by textile expert Sheila Paine during travels in Central Asia and the Middle East in the late 1980s and through the 1990s.
-The images have been chosen both to demonstrate the extent of Paine’s travelling, which has culminated in books on embroidery and other subjects, and to reveal her eye for colours and textures also evident elsewhere in her research.
+The images have been chosen both to demonstrate the extent of Paine’s travelling, which culminated in books on embroidery and other subjects, and to reveal her eye for colours and textures also evident elsewhere in her research.
 Photographs of Central Asia were taken in Afghanistan, Pakistan, Turkmenistan and the trading city of Kashgar in western China.
 Scenes from the Middle East include Egypt, Iran, Iraq, Turkey and, in particular, Yemen.
-A video screen also shows highlights of a travel documentary presented by Sheila Paine in Yemen, originally broadcast in 1996.
+A video screen shows highlights of a travel documentary presented by Sheila Paine in Yemen, originally broadcast in 1996.

 Pattern and Colour